 - Use a regular bleach eg. Clorox at a recommended ratio of 19 cups water to 1 cup bleach (19:1).
 For this purpose, use bleach that contains as few additives as possible (no soap, perfume, colorant).
 If using concentrated bleach, use ¾ of a cup.

-- Put the plants into the bleach solution and leave them there for just 2 minutes.
+- Put the plants into the bleach solution and leave them there for just 1 – 2 minutes (no more!).
 Ensure that the whole plant is immersed.
 (Use gloves when handling plants with the solution).

 - Move the plants into a new bucket of room temperature water or alternatively, drain the water containing the bleach solution and refill it with clean water).